Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

 Luke decides to give Rey Leia’s lightsaber, telling her to take both that and his to fight Palpatine.
 The reveal that Leia had a lightsaber leads to an awesome flashback of Leia and Luke lightsaber training in what appears to be an Endor-Like forrest.
 Leia defeats Luke in combat but decides not to be a Jedi after having a vision about her son’s ultimate fate.

 Raising the X-Wing

 With the Tie Fighter Rey stole destroyed, it seems as though she has no way off Ahch-To.
 That is until Luke takes a page from Yoda’s playbook and raises his old X-Wing from the water.
-His ship is briefly seen drowned in the Last Jedi (seemingly explaining why he can’t leave the planet), and although a very cool moment in this film does retcon something from The Last Jedi’s visual dictionary, that sates not only was the ship drowned but taken apart with Luke using some of it for the door on his hut.
+Luke’s ship is briefly seen, drowned, in The Last Jedi (seemingly explaining why he can’t leave the planet).
+Although a very cool moment in this film, the scene does retcon something from The Last Jedi’s visual dictionary, that sates not only was the ship drowned but taken apart, as Luke used some of it for the door on his hut.

-One of The Last Jedi’s largest problems was that it set up the idea of being able to attack one giant ship by hitting it at light speed and completely obliterating it.
+One of The Last Jedi’s most significant problems was that it set up the idea of being able to attack one giant ship by hitting it at light speed and completely obliterating it.
 This begs the question as to why this wasn’t done all the time, particularly against the likes of The Death Star or Starkiller Base.
-The Rise of Skywalker briefly acknowledges this by claiming Admiral Holdo’s final actions to of been a one in a million chance, explaining why it hasn’t been done before and likely won’t again.
+The Rise of Skywalker briefly acknowledges this by claiming Admiral Holdo’s final actions to of been a one in a million chance, explaining why it hasn’t happened before and likely won’t again.

 In a blink and you’ll miss it cameo, Dennis Lawson returns as Wedge Antilles.
 The Rebel pilot from the original trilogy reappears amongst the countless ships that arrive to destroy the Sith fleet.